unigrid-project/janus-java/README.md

 ```
 mvn clean package # will build a jlink distribution and an app-image
 ```
-Next, you should copy the unigrid daemon executables for your operating system into OSX:`desktop/target/dist/Unigrid.app/Contents/app` Linux:`desktop/target/dist/Unigrid/bin/`.
+Next, you should copy the unigrid daemon executables for your operating system into Windows: `desktop\target\dist\Unigrid\runtime\bin` OSX:`desktop/target/dist/Unigrid.app/Contents/app` Linux:`desktop/target/dist/janus/bin/`.
 This can be done by GitHub Actions as an intermediate step.
 However, doing it by hand also works just fine.

 Finally, we create the actual installer image with everything;
 ```